Spring Book Fair Opens in Sofia | Ghana News Agency

-Sofia, May 29, (BTA/GNA)- The Spring Book Fair is opening in Sofia on Monday.
+Sofia, May 30 (BTA/GNA) – The Spring Book Fair is opening in Sofia on Monday.
 It is being held along with the International Literary Festival for Children and Youth.
 Eighty literary events are scheduled in the programme, among them premieres and meetings with authors, translators and illustrators of over 40 new works, the organizers from the Bulgarian Book Association said.

 A record large number of publishing houses, 144, are taking part in the 16th edition of the Spring Book Fair until June 4.
 Their stands are arranged in the space in front of the NDK Convention Centre in central Sofia.
 There will be a parallel programme in bookstores, literary clubs and other locations in the capital.
 The two forums are part of the Cultural Calendar of Sofia Municipality for 2023 and are implemented with the support of the National Culture Fund.